vantheshark/Flatwhite/Readme.md

 			.VaryByParam("userId")
 	    );
 ```

-4/ If you want to cache on just some of the methods, you can selectively do like this.
-Again, it work only on virtual methods if you are registering class serivce, interface service is fine.
+4/ If you want to cache on just some of the methods, you can selectively do like below.
+Again, it work only on virtual methods if you are registering class service, interface service is fine.

 ```C#
 var builder = new ContainerBuilder().EnableFlatwhiteCache();
 builder.RegisterType<BlogService>()